olekuz/tyk-docs/tyk-docs/content/tyk-stack/tyk-manager/configuration/tyk-dashboard-configuration-options.md

 This should be the same as the credentials that your Tyk installation uses.
 {{< /note >}}

-### mongo > ssl is a object inside Mongo where configuration settings for SSL should be included
+### mongo > ssl is an object inside Mongo where configuration settings for SSL should be included

 ### mongo > ssl > insecure_skip_verify